19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 as has been written down previously.

 The Bernoulli equation is one of the most famous fluid mechanics equations and is used to solve many practical problems.
-It has been derived here as a particular degenerate case of the general energy equation, but it can also be derived in several other ways.
+It has been derived here as a particular degenerate case of the general energy equation for a steady, inviscid, incompressible flow.
+Still, it can also be derived in several other ways.
+Remember that it is not an energy equation per se because it has units of pressure, so it is often referred to as a surrogate of the energy equation.

 and at a height